Casper Hybrid Mattress Overview

 The zippered cover can be removed for cleaning, but it should not be washed or dried in any household machines.
 Casper recommends spot-cleaning with mild detergent and air-drying.
 Mattress owners can order a replacement cover from Casper if needed.

-The second 1.5-inch layer is made of 4 PCF memory foam, a low- to medium-density material that feels very soft.
+The second 2-inch layer is made of memory foam, which is zoned to provide optimal support to different areas of the body.
 This component combines with the top polyfoam layer to create a balanced feel for sleepers.
 The foams contour closely to the body for exceptional pressure relief, but the bed is also supportive and fairly responsive like other hybrids.

-The Casper Hybrid measures 12 inches thick.
-This makes it a higher-profile mattress, though its height is on par with the average hybrid.
+The Casper Hybrid measures 11 inches thick.
+This makes it a somewhat higher-profile mattress, though its height is on par with the average hybrid.
 The bed’s profile allows extra space for deep comfort materials without sacrificing coil thickness, which is essential for even support.